zadean/xqerl/README.md

 The first stable release will be coming soon, but isn't quite there yet.

-It is passing **99.99%** of **30,813** test cases it runs (4 failures, 1 wrong error code, 2 due to limitations in Erlang, and 1 concerning DTDs with namespace declarations.
-So technically, only 1 failed test case!).
-1,901 other cases that test optional features or unsupported specification versions are skipped.
+It is passing **100%** of **30,895** test cases it runs 1,823 other cases that test optional features or unsupported specification versions are skipped.
-Most of the test cases run are taken directly from the [W3C QT3 test suite](https://github.com/w3c/qt3tests) for XPath and XQuery.
+Most of the test cases run are from the [W3C QT3 test suite](https://github.com/w3c/qt3tests) for XPath and XQuery.
 Others are from the [EXPath test suite](https://github.com/expath/expath-cg) and the Update Facility test suite for version 1.0.

 ### Modules